When T-Depth Misleads: Predicting Fault-Tolerant Quantum Execution Slowdown under Magic-State Delivery Constraints: Discussion

-A third implication is that slack ratio and downstream urgency can guide ordering decisions within a capacity-respecting schedule.
+A preliminary implication is that slack ratio and downstream urgency may also help order ready operations within a capacity-respecting schedule.
 As an additional probe reported in Appendix~\ref{app:compiler_probe}, a quota-respecting heuristic ($\sigma_{\text{quota}}$) orders ready T gates by available slack and downstream urgency.
 It reduces multiplier schedule length by 34--77 steps over $\sigma_{\text{ca}}$ across $n \in \{4,5,6\}$, with a positive rate of 1.00 across all evaluated settings.
-The adder shows no gain, consistent with its near-zero slack ratio.
-Because both policies satisfy the per-cycle T quota, $\Delta_{\max}$ and stall remain zero throughout; the improvement is purely from critical-path ordering, not delivery-pressure reduction.
+The adder shows no gain, suggesting that its available slack is not exploitable by this quota-respecting ordering rule.
+Because both policies satisfy the per-cycle T quota, $\Delta_{\max}$ and stall remain zero throughout; the observed improvement comes from critical-path ordering.
+This probe is not intended as a full scheduler evaluation.

 Finally, bounded-delivery stalls matter not only for runtime but also for reliability-related cost.
 When T-state supply is delayed, logical qubits must remain active under error correction for more cycles.
 Although the present work does not model logical failure probabilities explicitly, each additional stall cycle extends protected idling and increases the total \textbf{space-time volume}~\cite{fowler2012surface} exposed to failure.
-Minimizing $\Delta_{\max}$ is therefore a reliability consideration, not just a runtime one.
+Reducing delivery-induced backlog is therefore relevant to reliability-related cost, not just runtime.